martinthomson/quic-tls/draft-thomson-quic-tls.md

 attack if the data it sends is a small multiple of the data it receives.
 A server SHOULD use a HelloRetryRequest if the size of the handshake messages it sends is likely to exceed the size of the ClientHello.
+TODO: At the QUIC layer, handshake packets are required to be padded to the maximium packet size to be used for the connection.

 ## Peer Denial of Service {#useless}